 “What am I doing here?”, I wonder, standing awkwardly amongst a crowd full of devotees, being elbowed and cornered, with hands joined in prayer and in gentle deference to my upbringing.
 I take off my shoes, let the priest color my forehead red and stick rice seeds on it; I look around, not knowing where to begin and how and then, get a little embarrassed at walking into a place of worship like a sight-seer.
 Bizarre as it is, my hands impulsively join and my head does a slight bow down, my brain gets conscious of my limbs (which gives me a funny walk) and my heart beats gratefulness to everything around, living or dead.
-There is a desperate and preconscious need (of the ego, Freud might say) that arises to imitate fellowmen which would’ve never been acknowledged or felt outside such premises, being the eccentric person that I am.
+There is a desperate and preconscious need of the ego that arises in me, to imitate fellowmen which would’ve never been acknowledged or felt outside such premises.

 I’ve been elbowed and cornered and confused and colored and embarrassed at these events, since I was a toddler.
 Wow.
 That’s long.
 Almost like a tradition that’s followed.
 I preach rationality but I see no trace of it here, which makes me kind of a hypocrite.
 But I’ll come to a resolve on it later.
 So, then I climb up the cold marble stairs and stop myself at touching the last one because well, why?
 My brain doesn’t process that why.
 It just shrugs.
 So I move on to the next habituated and trained action that I’d later regret , even though it’s quite fun, if you ask me.
 I ring the big iron bell hanging above my head, and so loudly does it toll, I feel the vibrations pass through my body in short shuddery fits.
 The hectoring verses of the prayer soon begin with the relentless chanting of the mantras that defy every speech sound, and not very pleasing at that.
 The drums beat in a fashion music might never have known.
 The tiny little hand cymbals add to the monotonous noise, seeming a bit much for their size.